KevinRK29/Mailspress/README.md

 # Mailspress

-A web application that sends emails to a large list of recipients for collecting feedback for companies
+A web application that sends emails to a large list of recipients to collect feedback for companies

 ## Objective